-The key rationale, I guess, for the following policies below is the state needs to guarantee a supportive basic structure for all citizens to enjoy equal access to genuine freedom.
+The key rationale for the following policies below is the state needs to guarantee a supportive basic structure for all citizens to enjoy equal access to genuine freedom.
 The caveat; however, is that we as a party stress the Classical Liberal emphasis on self-help and freedom of choice.
 Furthermore, the policies below seek to also address some of the key issues facing Scotland following the Covid-19 pandemic whilst supporting development in Scotland in a number of key areas:-

 Full-Fiscal Autonomy for Scotland